joinbox/guidelines/node.js/README.md

 - [ee-aws-v4-request](https://npmjs.org/package/ee-aws-v4-request) 				-> class for making requests to some of the aws services

-it is very important that you implement classes using the provided class implementation. you may extend from native node.js classes.

 ## documentation

-All code must be commented inline so that a skilled third party is able to read the code easily. each application / module / library must have at least one README.md file which describes the api or usage for the current module. if there is any complicated data structure / code / algorihtm it must be documented in the wiki of the repository. documentation must delivered in github flavoured markdown. the documentation must be always be written in english.
+- All code must be commented inline so that a skilled third party is able to read the code easily
+- Each application / module / library must have at least one README.md file which describes the api or usage for the current module.
+- Advanced data structures & algorithms must be documented in the wiki of the repository
+- Documentation must be written in github flavoured markdown
+- The documentation must be written in english

 ## testing

-modules / applications must have at least simple functional testing code. unit tests are welcome.
+Modules / applications must have at least simple functional testing functionality. unit tests are welcome.

 ## contributing

-from the start of the project the work of each day must be commited to the repository
+we will provide access to a private git repository where you must commit your work to.

+Before you start to code, the functionality and / or the API must be documented in the repositories README.md file.
+Joinbox must approve your architecture / api / functionality before you may start to implement it.
+We expect our freelancers to think about what we ask them to do and to improve our concepts.

+we expect you to commit all changes you made to the code base & docs every day you worked on the project.